by Doc Quantum, Starsky Hutch 76 and Vendikarr DeWuff

 “I think I understand,” said Jay.

 Alan looked into the eyes of his friend.
 “You have a responsibility, Jay.
-If I had been able to save him, that boy would have become the 41st President of the United States of America.
+If I had been able to save him, that boy would have become the forty-first president of the United States of America.
 He died, but maybe there’s a purpose in there somewhere.
-I guess what I’m saying is, if you’re going to run for President, then give it all you’ve got, man.
+I guess what I’m saying is, if you’re going to run for president, then give it all you’ve got, man.
 This country needs a leader — a man like you.
-I know you have what it takes to be President.”
+I know you have what it takes to be president.”

 Jay smiled.
 “Thank you.”